evochange/least_weasel_SCC_polymorphism_evolution/README.md

 All code was used for the analyses of the following **research paper**:

-Miranda I, et al. (2026). *Balanced polymorphism underlies adaptation for seasonal camouflage in the least weasel*. **Communications Biology**.
+Miranda I, et al. (2026). *Balanced polymorphism underlies adaptation for seasonal camouflage in the least weasel*.

 Further details on the context of the code and files are provided in the original manuscript.